Aoashi: Anime

 An anime television series adaptation was announced in May 2021.
 The series is produced by Production I.G and directed by Akira Satō, with scripts written by Masahiro Yokotani, and character designs by Manabu Nakatake, Toshie Kawamura, Asuka Yamaguchi, and Saki Hasegawa, with Nakatake and Yamaguchi also serving as chief animation directors.
-Masaru Yokoyama composed the series' music.
+Masaru Yokoyama composed the music.
 It aired from April 9 to September 24, 2022, on NHK Educational TV.
-The first opening theme song is "Mushin Hakusū" by Alexandros, while the first ending theme song is "Blue Diary" by Rinne.
-The second opening theme song is "Presence" by Superfly, while the second ending theme song is "Color Lily no Koibumi" by Kami wa Saikoro wo Furanai.
+The first opening theme song is "Mushin Hakusū" (無心拍数), performed by Alexandros, while the first ending theme song is "Blue Diary", performed by Rinne.
+The second opening theme song is "Presence", performed by Superfly, while the second ending theme song is "Color Lily no Koibumi" (カラー・リリィの恋文), performed by Kami wa Saikoro wo Furanai.

 On April 30, 2025, a second season was announced.
-It will be produced by TMS Entertainment and is set to premiere in 2026.
+It will be produced by TMS Entertainment and directed by Kazuki Yokoyama, with Asami Taguchi and Junko Yamanaka handling character designs alongside Nakatake.
+It is set to premiere on October 4, 2026.
+The season will air for 24 episodes.
+For the second season, the opening theme song is "Fortress Defense", performed by 10-Feet, while the ending theme song is "Triangle" (トライアングル, Toraianguru), performed by Ai Higuchi.

 Crunchyroll streamed the series outside of Asia.
 On April 11, 2022, Crunchyroll announced that the series would receive an English dub, which premiered on April 23.
 Disney Platform Distribution licensed the series in Southeast Asia.

+Medialink licensed the second season in Southeast Asia.